Reactive Synthesis Without Regret: Variant III: plays word strategies

-\paragraph{Memory requirements for \eve and \adam.}\todo{This section is new} It is known that positional strategies suffice for \eve in parity games.
+It is known that positional strategies suffice for \eve in parity games.
 On the other hand, for Streett games she might require exponential memory (see, e.g.~\cite{djw97}).
 This exponential blow-up, however, is only on the number of pairs---which we have already argued remains polynomial w.r.t. the original automaton.
-It follows that: \begin{corollary} For payoff functions $\supfun$, $\inffun$, $\lsupfun$, $\linffun$, for all weighted automata $\mathcal{A}$, there exists $m$ which is $2^{\mathcal{O}(|\mathcal{A}|)}$ such that:
+It follows that: \begin{corollary} For payoff functions $\supfun$, $\inffun$, $\lsupfun$, $\linffun$, for all weighted automata $\mathcal{A}$, there exists $m$ in $2^{\mathcal{O}(|\mathcal{A}|)}$ such that:

 \end{corollary}